 If you’re getting sick of this subject, imagine how I feel.
-I’m only one man, with pressing matters to attend to.
+I’m only one man, with many other pressing matters to attend to.
 However, a while back three profo explainers at the Huffington Post came up with a series of wrongheaded remarks on the excellence of Hamilton when compared with Jackson, and it’s been galling me, so here I go again, as the great communicator used to say.

 N.B.
 I don’t like Jackson.
 Hell, I don’t like any of these people, and they sure as hell wouldn’t like me.
 They wouldn’t like you either.
-This isn’t a fansite, though that’s what I’m beginning to fear a lot of history really is.
+This isn’t a fansite — though that’s what I’m beginning to fear a lot of history really is.